What to do if…

 - Whether the person has been formally identified.

-- What is needed to confirm you as next of kin or legal representative.
+- What they need from you to confirm next of kin or legal representative status.

 -